andykant/dynasty96/README.md

 ## Notice

 This was a rushed 20 hour weekend project, and as such, the code quality is fairly poor and cuts a lot of corners.
-It's specifically designed for a 96-team league with 6 copies per player, so it may work incorrectly or not at all for other leagues.
+It's specifically designed for a 96-team league startup with 6 copies per player, so it may work incorrectly or not at all for other leagues or non-startup drafts.

 This project is provided for educational purposes and has no guarantees.